DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 - no third party communication needed (OpenId provider)

 But, mTLS can recquire a certificate rotation management, which is also the case for OpenId (client_secret and/or certificate)

+In this tutorial, we will describe the step by step approach to setup mTLS on the ODM on K8S Decision Server Runtime deployed on OCP.

+You can drill on the relevant platform tutorials to adapt it to your own platform.

 ## What is mTLS?